 This information combined with the metadata should allow us to avoid adding additional fields for POSTing between form submission steps, perhaps with a single additional flag of 'ondisk' for tracking pre-existing uploads.

-#7 Updated by Shaun Walbridge almost 12 years ago
+#7 Updated by Shaun Walbridge about 12 years ago

 This data is then used to syncronize the EML document with our form state.
 One outstanding issue:

 Before the document is commited, we need to decide whether to include the relevant metadata for the otherEntity objects.
 If the document turns out to be invalid (which we can't detect until insertion) this can cause the data to be 'orphaned', to still exist on disk and in Metacat but not referenced in any metadata document.